black and brown leather padded tub sofa

 General Protection:

-Mountain Forests = Central Identification Object and Primary Homeland Symbol as
+Mountain Forests = Central Identification Object and Primary Homeland Symbol

-Priority Area for Nature and Landscape Protection
+Mountain Forests = Priority Area for Nature and Landscape Protection

-Mountain Forests = Conservation Forest
+Mountain Forests = Conservation Forest and Recreation Forests

 Mountain Forests = Protection Forests (Specially Protected Forests)